History of Spartanburg EMS

 Also in 1978 EMS moved to its second Headquarters location at 451 E St. John St which was an old Spartanburg City Fire Station.
 1978 also began the era of developing many of our present day specialized response teams.
-The High Angel Rescue Team was developed in 1978 followed shortly by the Dive Rescue Team in 1980.
+The High Angle Rescue Team was developed in 1978 followed shortly by the Dive Rescue Team in 1980.
 The initial equipment was purchased by community donors and out of pocket expenses by team members.

 In 1987 EMS developed its first Tactical Medical Team partnering with Spartanburg County Sheriffs Office and in 1989 partnered with Spartanburg City Police Department.
 To this day, the Tactical Medic Team remains one of our most active special teams continuing to work with both Spartanburg County and Spartanburg City Tactical Teams.

 Spartanburg EMS pioneered the use of Quick Response Vehicles or QRV's to provide Advanced Life Support backup to Spartanburg County Rescue Squads spread throughout the county.
 In 1987 the first QRV was put into service, this truck was also our first 12hour shift working from 8am to 8pm daily.

 Over the course of the next decade, EMS enjoyed several success stories, winning numerous awards and being home to several competition champions.
 In 1989 Spartanburg EMS was named the NAEMT National Paramedic System of the Year.

 EMS moved into its present day headquarters in 1999.
 As of 2019, EMS operates 25 units daily from 21 stations located throughout Spartanburg County.